In this article we explore the similarities and differences between AWS Secrets Manager and AWS Systems Manager Parameter store. Let’s dig in!

-Well, there a lot of similarities which begs the question, what’s the point?
-And it’s probably best to reserve judgment on that as it is a good bet that AWS will continue to evolve Secrets Manager.
+Let’s start with the similarities.
+And there are a lot of them, which begs the question, what’s the point of having both services?
+And it’s probably best to reserve judgment on that, as it is a good bet that AWS will continue to evolve Secrets Manager.
 But for now, let’s talk about the similarities.

 Managed Key/Value Store Services

-OK, now we need to discuss the differences between Parameter Store and Secrets Manager.
+OK, now we need to discuss the differences between Secrets Manager and Parameter.
 And let’s jump right to the bottom line, Cost.

 Parameter Store comes with no additional charges.
-There is a limit on the number of parameters you can store, and that limit is currently 10,000.
-AWS Secrets Manager does come with additional cost, and that cost is currently $ .40 per secret stored.
-Also, there is an additional $.05 per every 10,000 API calls.
+There’s a limit on the number of parameters you can store, and that limit is currently 10,000.
+AWS Secrets Manager does come with additional cost, and that cost is currently $0.40 per secret stored.
+Also, there’s an additional $0.05 per every 10,000 API calls.
 We’re talking cents here and it doesn’t sound like much, but as you would expect, these cents can add up for a large organization and should be considered if you are storing large amounts of secrets.

 Where AWS Secrets Manager begins to win the day is the ability to automatically rotate secrets.
-Learn more about how that is the case with this AWS DevOps Pro certification course.
-Out of the box, AWS Secrets Manager provides full key rotation integration with RDS.
+Out of the box, AWS Secrets Manager provides full key rotation integration with Amazon RDS.
 What does this mean for you?
 Well, Secrets Manager can rotate keys and actually apply the new key/password in RDS for you.
 We all know we should rotate our keys, but do we actually do it?
 Secrets Manager makes it very simple to automate this process.